AdobeDocs/journey-optimizer.en/help/using/configuration/frequency-rules.md

 >[!CONTEXTUALHELP]
 >id="ajo_business_rules_message_frequency_rules"
 >title="Business Rules"
->abstract="Use business rules to control how often users will receive a message or enter into a journey by setting cross-channel rules that will automatically exclude over-solicited profiles from messages and actions."
+>abstract="Message frequency rules are a type of business rule that restrict the number of times users receive messages or enter into journeys across one or multiple channels.
+These cross-channel rules automatically exclude over-solicited profiles from messages and actions."

-[!DNL Journey Optimizer] allows you to control how often users will receive a message or enter into a journey by setting cross-channel rules that will automatically exclude over-solicited profiles from messages and actions.
+[!DNL Journey Optimizer] allows you to control how often users will receive a message or enter into a journey across one or multiple channel.
+Message frequency rules that automatically exclude over-solicited profiles from messages and actions.

 For example, for a brand, a rule could be not to send more than 4 marketing messages per month to their customers.
 To do this, you can use a business rule which will cap the number of messages sent based on one or more channels during a monthly calendar period.